 Conclusion

-Therefore, the importance of the corpus used for training models cannot be overstated.
+• Therefore, the corpus used for training models is crucial.